windoze/ruhop/ruhop-cli/README.md

 ## Overview

 `ruhop-cli` provides a command-line tool for running Ruhop VPN in server or client mode.
-It's built on top of `ruhop-app-interface` and provides a simple way to manage VPN connections from the terminal.
+It's built on top of `ruhop-engine` and provides a simple way to manage VPN connections from the terminal.

 ## Installation